stjude/XenoCP/README.md

 https://platform.dnanexus.com/app/stjude_xenocp

-The easiest way to get XenoCP running locally is using Docker, as `docker build` will install all of the dependencies into the container:
+The easiest way to get XenoCP running locally is using Docker, as `docker build` creates an image with all of the dependencies:

 	git clone https://github.com/stjude/XenoCP.git
 	cd XenoCP